 A well-maintained laundry machine can serve you for years.
 Maintaining your commercial laundry equipment saves you lots of money and is much safer.
 It also reduces downtime, consequently increasing productivity.
 Among the best maintenance practices are preventive measures to keep your machines running smoothly.
 With all the benefits preventive maintenance can provide, it’s not surprising that 80% of maintenance personnel prefer preventive care over reactive.

-This article will cover some preventive tips and guidelines for maintaining your commercial washing machines.
+This article will cover some preventive maintenance tips and guidelines for maintaining your commercial washing machines.

 Preventive maintenance is the process of conducting regular and routine maintenance to equipment at scheduled intervals.
 The aim is to prevent unexpected damage and ensure maximum machine use.

-Generally, preventive commercial laundry maintenance includes cleaning, rearrangements, repairs, replacements and occasional inspections.
+Generally, preventive commercial washing machine maintenance includes cleaning, rearrangements, repairs, replacements and occasional inspections.
 These preventive measures differ from reactive maintenance, which fixes problems after they happen.

 Reasons to Maintain Laundry Machines